 South Africa has been an established constitutional democracy since 1994, when it held its first fully democratic national elections.
-South Africa has the most developed economy in Sub-Saharan Africa in terms of total GDP, and accounted for almost 23% of the aggregate GDP of Sub-Saharan Africa during 2017 (source: IMF, World Economic Outlook Database, April 2018).
+South Africa has one of the most developed economies in Sub-Saharan Africa and accounted for almost 22% of the aggregate GDP of Sub-Saharan Africa during 2018 (source: IMF, World Economic Outlook Database, April 2019).
 The South African economy is diverse and supported by a well-developed legal system and a sophisticated financial system.
+The National Government's central economic policy goal is to accelerate inclusive growth and create jobs.
+Its main fiscal objective is to ensure sustainable finances by containing the budget deficit and stabilising public debt.